wilkie/codeorg-docker-dev/README.md

 Note: This repo has been tested using Docker version 20.10.9.

-To get everything setup, follow these five steps:
+To get everything setup, follow these three steps:

 ## Step 1: Build and run the containers
 - Open a terminal and clone this repo: